Attic Mold: Causes, Removal & Prevention Guide (2026)

 Ice Dams

 In cold climates, ice dams form when heat escaping through the roof melts snow, which then refreezes at the colder eaves.
 This creates a dam that backs water under shingles and into the attic.
-The resulting moisture often goes unnoticed until mold has established itself.
+The resulting moisture often goes unnoticed until mold has established itself on the roof deck.

 Signs of Attic Mold